 There are many inevitable factors affecting entrepreneurship.
 Entrepreneurs have an important role to shape the future of the country’s economy.
 By starting the business and initiatives, they ensure that the wealth of the nations increases.
 Likewise, by exporting goods and services, they ensure that the countries earn important valuable foreign currency to import necessary goods and services.
 In addition, by creating jobs, they ensure that people of the nations are economically employed.

 Moreover, by implementing their social causes and public efforts, they implement sustainability, social justice and environmental responsibility.
 Perhaps the biggest contribution that these contributions have or the underlying themes are the newest power of their innovation, which ensures the rapid and efficient development of the countries and their economies.
 We will discuss in the next section, the differences between the success of novelty nation and their economy and failure.

-The following is the factor affecting the entrepreneur development.
+The following is the factor affecting the entrepreneur’s development.

 Desire and Attitude

 Each person acts and behaves according to his or her desires and attitudes.
-Desire and attitude is one of the influential factors affecting entrepreneurship.
+Desire and attitude are one of the influential factors affecting entrepreneurship.

 Highly ambitious people help themselves to be big entrepreneurs.
 Similarly, if a person has an attitude of working as an entrepreneur, he can only achieve success.

 A person’s personal reasons also affect his or her spirit of becoming an entrepreneur.